 We've lived in Kitchener for 10 years with Caroline and Duane - it's me, Onam and Osman.
 We go to concerts together.
 We go on vacation.
 I work with Duane at drum circles.

 FamilyHome Providers are people in the community who are interested in sharing their lives and home with an adult with a disability.
 They can be couples, single people, a group of room-mates; they may have children or pets.
 They may live in town or in the country, an apartment, or a house.
 FamilyHome Providers go through a screening process and receive ongoing support from an Extend-A-Family Waterloo Region FamilyHome Coordinator.
 They are provided with training, regular respite and a per diem payment.
-But mainly, they are interested in building a long-term relationship and including another member in their home and family life.
+Mostly, they are interested in building a long-term relationship and including another member in their home and family life.

 We make sure the guys get to the doctors and the dentist for regular check-ups.
 We all leave in the morning to get to our various jobs and activities, and we all come home and have dinner together in the evening.